bokke1010/Bachelor-thesis-project/README.md

 This project is the python code for my bachelor's thesis mathematics & computer science

+Requirements:

+- Python 3.6+
+- Standard python libraries, including os, sys and multiprocessing.
+- Numpy
+- Matplotlib
+- PyWavelets
+- Some parts of the code require SciPy, but this is not used in the normal workflow.

 How to run:
 Find a source of images and a test image, all of the same resolution.
 This PRNU comparison is not scale or translation invariant, so cropping different parts of the image does not result in functional results.